kevinyswong/kevinyswong.github.io/_old.md

 dappled skyscraper lights in the twilight cityscape from the top of the Empire State Building.
 Imagine what we write about: intrigue, mystery, cataclysm, swashbuckling drama, romance, adventure, fantasy, conjured fiction.
-The objects and events which atract our remembrances are not those that embody our lived experience which bears the bulk of our hours and days but which are instead the rogue anomalies, sparkling and fanciful yet sparse and detached, unrealistic and unrepresentative.
+The objects and events which attract our remembrances are not those that embody our lived experience which bears the bulk of our hours and days but which are instead the rogue anomalies, sparkling and fanciful yet sparse and detached, unrealistic and unrepresentative.
 Why is it that we pay almost exclusive attention to those